Car & Auto Insurance in Nova Scotia & PEI

-Looking for the best rates on your car insurance?
+Looking for the best car insurance rates in Halifax?
 You’ve come to the right place.
-With access to over 10 auto insurance markets, our brokers are equipped to find the most competitive offers year after year.
+With access to over 10 auto insurance markets, including auto insurance in Halifax, our brokers are equipped to find the most competitive offers year after year.
 We want you to feel confident your auto insurance coverage fits your needs.

 By law, you need to have Accident Benefits Coverage, Direct Compensation, Liability Coverage, and Uninsured and Unidentified Automobile Coverage.